Skip to content

 • JACK-IN-CLJS-LAUNCH-BUILDS: For ClojureScript REPLs that configures builds, the builds selected by the user

-• JACK-IN-NREPL-PORT: For some project types (currently nbb and Babashka) Calva provided the TCP port they should use.
+• JACK-IN-NREPL-PORT: For some project types (currently nbb, Babashka and Basilisp) Calva provided the TCP port they should use.

 Example Custom Jack-in Command lines#